 Ground was broken at 25 Mudcut Road in April 1997, heralding construction of the space we now occupy.
 In July 1998, the Rev. Ross Campbell was hired as our first full-time minister.
 On September 6, 1998 he led the first worship service in the new space.
 In April 1999 this center was recognized by the Association of Unity Churches with full membership.

-Since March 2005, the Rev. Janice Billera has served, first on an interim basis and now as permanent spiritual leader.
+The Rev. Janice Billera served us, first on an interim basis and later as permanent spiritual leader, from March 2005 through May 2020.